-The study methods.
 Participants ages 12–21 with any type or stage of cancer and a planned stay of four consecutive nights were recruited from the inpatient unit at the hospital and randomly assigned to receive either standard care or standard care plus massage therapy.
 Exclusion criteria were non-English speakers (study questionnaires and measures were in English) and a platelet count of less than 20,000.

 Outcome measures included wrist actigraphy to assess periods of sleep and sleep quality, along with a parent diary documenting the parent’s perception of their child’s sleep quality, a self-reported fatigue scale, the State-Trait Anxiety Inventory and a measure of mood validated for use in children—the Behavioral, Affective and Somatic Experiences Scale (BASES).
 Baseline measures were collected during the first two days/nights while outcome data was collected on subsequent days/nights.
 Self- report measures were completed at approximately the same time each day.
 Researchers also asked participants and their parents about previous use of integrative therapies.
 Paired t-tests were used to compare measures pre- and post-intervention.

-The results.
 Out of a possible 45 eligible participants, 35 were enrolled, and of those, only one dropped out due to the severity of their illness.
 Eighteen were randomized to receive the massage intervention and 16 were assigned to the control group.
 About half of participants and their parents indicated previous experience with integrative therapies, with massage therapy being the most commonly used integrative therapy.

 During the study period, more than 90 percent of participants received at least one massage, 69 percent received two and 60 percent received three.
 Early discharge from the hospital limited the number of massages participants were able to receive.
 Satisfaction with the massage intervention was high among both participants and their parents, and adolescents reported they felt more relaxed and happier following the massage intervention, and that they slept better.
 The majority of parents (91.6 percent) completing a post-study questionnaire indicated they would like their child to receive massage in the future.